Contact Us

 Now, running my writing business (for 30-plus years), I help connect people’s stories to others with words that invite, engage, and inspire.
 And I have a blast doing it.

-I’ve interviewed everyone from surgeons and scientists to corporate CEOs and entrepreneurs, to renowned musicians, composers, and photographers.
+I’ve interviewed everyone from surgeons and scientists to corporate CEOS and entrepreneurs; and renowned photographers, musicians, and composers.
 My ears have also taken in people who’ve recovered from drug addiction, children living with disabilities, and Buddhist leaders and Catholic postulants.
 I’ve even talked with a Miss America, boxing ring girl, and lifelong 80-year-old artist’s model.

 It’s all about that connection for me—with myself and my writing, my subjects and their stories, and my clients and their readers.